 Capricorn Coast 4x4 adventures

 Head to Five Rocks, Byfield National Park.
 The park covers an area of around 15,000 hectares or 37,000 acres, so it’s a huge, fairly unspoilt area.
 Notable features include the huge sand dunes in the Nine Mile Beach area.
 Access is 4WD only and if you’ve never been sand driving before you’re in for a treat.
 Drop your tire pressure very low to get up these dunes.
-(Or just be deadshit holding everyone else up because you don’t want to, then end up doing it anyway because you’re left for dead.)
+(Or just be deadshit holding everyone else up because you don’t want to, then end up doing it anyway because you’re down to your axles in sand.)

 Find out from the people at the CQ Offroad club to see if they are hosting any trips you can tag along.

 Tips: Pack a recovery kit for your 4WD.
 Water is essential.
 Take oceans of it!
 Drop your tyre pressures right down when you hit the sandy hill.
 High clearance vehicles with all terrain or road tyres are preferred.

 Watch out for: Locals know the place intimately.
 Five Rocks lies unguarded to the mercy of the sea and is a destination for divers, fishermen and campers.
 Locals will tell you the effort to equip your vehicle properly is worth it.